Fresh Apricot Bars

 - 1 cup (90g) old fashioned oats

 - Combine the apricots and sugar in a saucepan.
-Cook over medium heat until the sugar is dissolved and the apricots are soft (will vary tremendously depending on the ripeness of the apricots-very ripe apricots will only take minute or two).
+Cook over medium heat until the sugar is dissolved and the apricots are soft (will vary tremendously depending on the ripeness of the apricots-very ripe apricots will only take minute or two - very firm apricots may take up to 10 minutes or more).
 Stir in the orange liqueur.

 - Puree the apricots in a blender or food processor until smooth.
 Pour into a bowl and set in freezer to chill while you make the crust.